pentlandedge/s4607/README.md

 # s4607
 Stanag 4607 library written in Erlang.
 Stanag 4607 is a NATO standard for sharing radar information.
 Erlang is a wonderful programming language for developing distributed systems, providing a good platform on which to develop software to connect and control sensors of various kinds.

-This software is still under development, but can now decode and encode the packet header, dwell, mission, job definition and free text segments.
+This software is still under development, but can now decode and encode the packet header, dwell, mission, job definition, free text and platform location segments.
 Further improvements including better test coverage will follow in due course.
 Work on the platform location segment is now underway.

 The software has been released under an Apache free software license.
 ## Building
 It is necessary to have Erlang installed, and the compiler erlc available on the path.
 The rebar tool is used to control the build process, so it is also necessary to have a copy of rebar available on the path.
 The software can be built (on a Linux platform) using rebar:
 ```
 # rebar compile
 ```
 ## Decoding a Stanag 4607 file
 From the root directory, the Erlang shell can be started as follows: